justinqian1/so101-bridge/README.md

 # so101-bridge

-Data capture and remote VLA inference for an SO-101 arm.
-A Raspberry Pi is the robot-side machine; a GPU desktop does dataset writing, training, and inference.
-This repo is a workaround to the Pi having insufficient RAM to load the LeRobot module.
+This repo provides utils for data capture and VLA inference for an SO-101 arm (async inference and RTC on by default).
+This repo is a workaround for Raspberry Pi's not having enough RAM to load the LeRobot module.
+Workflow: Pi for data capture and port forwarding; GPU desktop for dataset writing, training, and inference.

 ## Install